mohmiim/MLIntroduction/session-7/README.md

 Time to have some fun :) , let's try to create a GAN capable of generating images for hand written digits.

+**Note**: *training GAN takes time, so you need a GPU otherwise the training will take forever and will not be fast enough to try different parameters, it is better make if you are using Colab to enable GPU.
+I also provided the samples as stand-alone Pyhton files so you can run them on your local GPU if you have one*.

 we will use the [mnist](http://yann.lecun.com/exdb/mnist/) data set to train our model, keras already have function to load this data set for you

 Let's define a function that will load the data, and scale it to [-1,1]